 1. They will not allow you to visit their dogs/puppies before you purchase.

-2. When you visit, the area where the dogs are kept smells strongly of urine or feces.
+2. The area where the dogs are kept smells strongly of urine or feces.

-3. When you visit, the puppies have urine or feces matted on their feet/fur.
+3. The puppies have urine or feces matted on their feet/fur.

-4. They will not or cannot provide health clearances for the puppies' parents.
+4. They cannot provide health clearances for the puppies' parents.